Help, FAQ & About VeloBase.com

 Photo Manager

 Re-Ordering PhotosThe first feature to the Photo Manager is the ability to change the order of existing photos.
-To change the order of the Photos, use the drop down list next to each photo to choose its order.
-Remember, a maximum of 4 photos can be used at once.
-Once changes are complete, press 'Submit' to finalize the change.
+To change the order of the Photos, click on the photo you want to reorder and drag & drop it into the new location you wish to place it.
+Once changes are complete, press 'Finished' to finalize the changes.

-Remove PhotosIf there is an incorrect photo, or photo of low quality needs to be removed from the listing, simply press the 'Remove' button next to that photo.
-If you are making other photo changes, you can also select the 'Del' option from the Dropdown List next to the photo.
+Remove PhotosIf there is an incorrect photo, or photo of low quality needs to be removed from the listing, simply press the 'Remove' icon (Red X) for that photo.
+This will move the photo out of the Current Photos collection to the Avaliable Photos collection.
+Photos will automatically be deleted from the Avalilable Photos collection after several months.

-Selecting Unused PhotosPhotos for this Component, or Variations of this Component, are listed in the last section.
-If you want to add one of these Photos to the Listing, simply select which position in the list you want it to appear and Submit the changes.
+Selecting Avaliable PhotosPhotos for this Component, or Variations of this Component, are listed in the lower two sections.
+If you want to add one of these Photos to the Listing, simply click the 'Add' icon for the photo(s).
+When finished with all changes, click Finished to submit the changes.

-Head Badge GalleryThe Head Badge Gallery Add page is now broken into two parts.
+Head Badge GalleryThe Head Badge Gallery Add process is now split into multiple pages similar to the Component Add process.
 The first section you add general information about the head badge that you want to add.
 After submitting this information the second page may show you a number of similar badges in the database if any exist.
 If any are shown, please be sure that the badge you are trying to add does not already exist in the system before adding another one.
 If the badge does not exist, add general information and a photo and submit.

-Tool DatabaseThe Vintage Tool Database catalogs vintage tools, and tools needed to work on vintage bicycles and components.
+Tool DatabaseThe Vintage Tool Database catalogs vintage tools, and tools needed to work on vintage bicycles and components (including frame pumps).
+It is split into a two page process similar to Head Badges, however does not have the added check to look for similar items.
+Please search the existing items before adding a new Tool to prevent duplicate entries.
 Click on the "Add Tool" link at the top right of the Tool listing to add a new tool to the database.

 Frame Parts DatabaseThe Frame Parts Database holds information about the materials which make up a bicycle frame.
 Tubing, Lugs, Dropouts & Fork Ends, etc are shown here.
 You must be a Certified Vintage User to add and edit listings in this section, however anyone can comment on them.

-GlossaryThere is a Link to Add Glossary on the Glossary Index and on the MyBase page.
+GlossaryThere is a Link to Add Glossary on the Glossary Index.
 First Search for the Glossary Term you want to add, then add the information related to that term in the box below.
 If the Term you search for already exists, the information will be loaded into the Text Box for you to add or edit.

-Additional Resources and LinksThere is a Link to Add Resource link at the top of the Additional Resource page and on the MyBase page.
+Additional Resources and LinksThere is a Link to Add Resource link at the top of the Additional Resource Links page.
 Fill out the information requested by the page and submit the page.
 You will be taken to the Additional Resource page which should now include your new information.

 ArticlesIf you have an article of your own work that you wish to submit for publication on VeloBase.com, please email it to me for review and posting.
 I am interested in posting well researched information from every topic in Vintage Cycling.
 Restoration, History, Serial Number Analysis and anything else interesting and useful.